|Semester 1 Credit Value:||10|

 The essays test the ability to think creatively, self-critically and independently as well as managing one’s own work to set time limits.
 This assessment method also gauges the students’ ability to move between generalisation and appropriately detailed discussion, and to cite relevant texts and interpret them adequately.

 The assessment scheme which the students are given and explained at the start of the module shows clearly how the mark emerges out of expected competences and their link to specialist knowledge.
-The emphasis is on independent learning linked to the personal development plan grounded in the project scheme staged throughout V000.
 The student is expected to recognise key epistemological concepts of the modern era, be able to position them in the context chosen for the essay and as they are supported by the references to the primary and secondary literature or application niche.

 Disclaimer: The University will use all reasonable endeavours to deliver modules in accordance with the descriptions set out in this catalogue.
 Every effort has been made to ensure the accuracy of the information, however, the University reserves the right to introduce changes to the information given including the addition, withdrawal or restructuring of modules if it considers such action to be necessary.